 Here are our top 5:

-Look for ways to create roadmaps for employee learning and development by partnering with local community colleges that offer training programs, incentives, or worker loan forgiveness.
+Look for ways to create roadmaps for employee learning and development by partnering with local community colleges that offer senior care training programs, incentives, or worker loan forgiveness.

 Giving people more freedom and autonomy when scheduling their workday is an effective way to afford them a greater work-life balance.
 With an app such as that offered by Payactiv, senior care workers can view the company’s shift schedule online, which makes picking up or swapping shifts easy.
 This option also avoids the problem of having to pay staff overtime and/or employing agency workers during busy periods.